 Dr. Jay’s 4 grandchildren – Pierre, Mary, Laura and John – will be the last generation of Jays to live at the estate.

 John Clarskon Jay, Jr. and Pierre Jay Manage the Jay Estate

 The property stays in the Jay family through 1904, 159 years of continuous ownership.
 After Dr. Jay’s death, the property is rented and offered for sale between 1891 and 1904.
 Notable lessees include Junius Spencer Morgan II, James Talcott and Mr. and Mrs. David Percy Morgan (Edith Parsons Morgan is the daughter of next door neighbor John E. Parsons)

-It is possible that JC Jay’s granddaughter, landscape architect Mary Rutherfurd Jay redesigns some portion of the gardens and creates the 100 foot long arbor trained with grapes and roses that visually and physically connects the core home area with a path through the meadows to the Sound.
+JC Jay’s granddaughter, landscape architect Mary Rutherfurd Jay redesigns some portion of the gardens and creates the 100 foot long arbor trained with grapes and roses that visually and physically connects the core home area with a path through the meadows to the Sound.